shawnzernik/BlogEngineDotNet/readme.md

 ### 1.6 Order of Work

-We'll want to work the classes with the lowest number of types used (NbTypeUsed) and the highest number of type using it (NbTypesUsingMe).
+We'll want to work the classes with the lowest number of types used (use) and the highest number of type using it (NbTypesUsingMe).

 ### 1.7 Code Review